 Recently at my office, I saw a man wearing shorts, and I felt an animal anger — like a bull that had seen red or a duck that had seen another duck lying in bed with his duck-spouse.
-But as I walked away, I struggled to locate the specific source of my anger.
-While I’ve long had an aversion to shorts, with just a little self-reflection my righteousness wilted.
+But as I walked away, I struggled to locate the specific source of my rage.
+While I’ve long disliked shorts, with just a little self-reflection my righteousness wilted.
 Why, exactly, did I care so deeply about men wearing shorts to work?

 The same afternoon I found myself siding with the British schoolboys who successfully protested their academy’s anti-shorts dress code by wearing skirts to class during a heatwave that saw temperatures near 90 degrees.
 In France this summer, bus drivers made the exact same demonstration.

 Similar protests have been made for decades, and they have largely focused on comfort and fairness.
-Former Supreme Court nominee Merrick Garland himself once successfully protested his high school’s rule against shorts to un-air-conditioned final exams; as his nomination progressed, his win was held up as a symbol of his lifelong judiciousness.
+Former Supreme Court nominee Merrick Garland himself once successfully dissented against his high school’s rule against shorts to un-air-conditioned final exams; as his nomination progressed decades later, his win was held up as a symbol of his lifelong judiciousness.
 But unravel the cultural aversion to shorts even further, and you find a hollow hang-up with an unlikely urgency — in a time when heat waves are increasingly common, shorts may have more significance than we realize.

 The age-old reason men can’t wear shorts in formal settings is because it makes them look like children.
 But if you interrogate that causality — Why are shorts childish?
 Because only children wear them.
 Sure, but why do only children wear shorts? — you arrive at a strange tradition still lingering in our psyche.